Western River Wilderness Protection Area

 Western River Wilderness Protection Area, formerly the Western River Conservation Park and the Western River National Park, is a protected area in the Australian state of South Australia located on the north coast of Kangaroo Island about 30 km west of Parndana in the gazetted locality of Western River.
 Waterfall Creek, with its scenic Billy Goat Waterfall, are within the area.

 Description

 The wilderness protection area has an area of 24.67 km2.
 The topography is rugged, with numerous steep slopes and deep gullies.
 The vegetation consists mainly of open forest, woodland and scrub associations dominated by Eucalyptus cladocalyx, E. baxteri, E. diversifolia and E. cosmophylla.
 There are also areas of Allocasuarina muelleriana open heath and A. verticillata low open forest.
 It contains nesting and feeding habitat for Glossy Black Cockatoos.

 The wilderness protection area is classified as an IUCN Category Ib protected area.

-Scenic features include the coastal cliffs and the waterfall on Waterfall Creek, known as Billy Goat Watefall or Falls (or Billygoat Falls).
+Scenic features include the coastal cliffs and the waterfall on Waterfall Creek, known as Billy Goat Waterfall or Falls (or Billygoat Falls).